antfu/antfu.me/pages/posts/rewrite-in-vite.md

 - [vite-ssg](https://github.com/antfu/vite-ssg) - Server-side generation for Vite.

-The idea here is fairly simple, bundle the app entry and for each route, dump the app using the [`@vue/server-renderer`](https://github.com/vuejs/vue-next/tree/master/packages/server-renderer) package.
-A simplified code here:
+The idea here is fairly simple: bundle the app entry, then for each route, dump the app using APIs from the [`@vue/server-renderer`](https://github.com/vuejs/vue-next/tree/master/packages/server-renderer) package.
+Simplified code here:

 ```ts
 import { renderToString } from '@vue/server-renderer'